Mo-Rahemi/Interview-Task/README.md

 This is good example to show how to use code pattern and how to think for extendable solutions.

 Technologies :
-.net core 3.1 + asp.net core + Redis
+.net core 3.1 + asp.net core + Redis + clean architecture

 regards.